Twenty-Nine Years of Conservation History

 Concord River Easement

-The Nature Conservancy donate a conservation easement on the Concord River property in Woodstock, Milton and Rumford.
-The 4,623 acre easement protects a working forest, an enriched hardwood stand and the area near a bat hibernacula,
+The Nature Conservancy grants a conservation easement on the Concord River property in Woodstock, Milton and Rumford.
+The 4,623 acre easement protects a working forest, an enriched hardwood stand and an area near a bat hibernacula.
+The conservation easement is assigned to Mahoosuc Land Trust to monitor and enforce the easement terms.

 October 26, 2012

-The Nature Conservancy transfers tile of Step Falls to the Mahoosuc Land Trust.
+The Nature Conservancy transfers title of Step Falls to the Mahoosuc Land Trust.
 The Land Trust rebuilds the trail to the falls and parking lot in the summer of 2013.
-More than 10,000 visited Step Falls Preserve in the summer of 2014.
+More than 10,000 visit Step Falls Preserve in the summer of 2014.

 June 1, 2013